 Givaudan’s approach to sourcing raw materials today is the continuation of a journey that began two-and-a-half centuries ago.

 In 18th century Grasse, France, the Chiris family of perfumers became the first to venture far beyond their borders in pursuit of precious natural ingredients.
 The second in the dynasty, Anselme Chiris, travelled the world in search of the most aromatic and flavourful exotic naturals.
-His successor, Léon, expanded on this strategy, acquiring land and creating plantations and factories in Algeria, Central Africa, the Congo, the Comoros islands, Madagascar and Indochina.
+His successor, Léon, expanded on this strategy, acquiring land and setting up in Algeria, Central Africa, the Congo, the Comoros islands, Madagascar and Indochina.

 By the early 1900s, their empire reached all the way to the banks of the Yangtze River, where they sought that most prized of perfume ingredients: musk.
 From India to Indonesia, they collected and processed highly aromatic plants like star anise, benzoin, vanilla, citronella, clove and ylang ylang.